-Whether dancing to energizing Hawaiian-reggae beats or sipping on a Mai Tai while listening to the soothing sounds of the slack key guitar, the island of Oahu offers numerous opportunities to enjoy free, first-rate Hawaiian music throughout the year.
+Whether it's dancing to energizing Hawaiian-reggae beats or sipping on a Mai Tai while listening to the soothing sounds of a slack key guitar, the island of Oahu offers numerous opportunities to enjoy free, first-rate Hawaiian music throughout the year.

 Located on the site of the original Outrigger Canoe Club, the restaurant honors Hawaii's great ocean sportsman, Duke Kahanamoku.

 The restaurant and bar features live Hawaiian music nightly from 4 - 6 p.m. and 9:30 - midnight by acclaimed artists such as Kapena and Ka'ala Boys.
 Don't miss out on their weekly Duke's On Sunday concerts with Henry Kapono from 4 - 6 p.m., either.

-Every Friday night from 7:15-8:00 p.m. the Hilton Hawaiian Village's Super Pool transforms into the perfect tropical stage for their Rockin' Hawaiian Rainbow
+Every Friday night from 7:15-8:00 p.m. the Hilton Hawaiian Village's Super Pool transforms into the perfect tropical stage for their Rockin' Hawaiian Rainbow Revue.

 Immortalized in a 1925 Charlie Chan novel, House Without A Key at the Halekulani is a popular indoor/outdoor gathering spot for informal breakfast, lunch, cocktails, appetizers and entertainment.

-Every night at 5 p.m., House Without A Key presents free island entertainment, ranging from Pa'ahana to Po'okela to the Sunset Serenaders.
+Every night at 5 p.m., House Without A Key presents free island entertainment, featuring artists such as the Pa'ahana Trio and Kapalama.

 Set on the docks of Koko Marina in Hawaii Kai, Kona Brewing Company invites visitors to enjoy its local entertainment featuring traditional and contemporary Hawaiian music.

-On Fridays, Saturdays and Sundays, guests can listen to the sounds of Naluhoe, Boogie & Friends and Grammy Award winner Ledward Ka'apana.
-The chefs serve up tasty appetizers, fresh fish entrées and delicious pizzas with pints of fresh beer from one of the 24 taps at the bar.
+Music is offered Fridays & Saturdays from 7:00 to 9:00 p.m. and Sundays from 6:00 to 8:00 p.m. as the chefs serve up tasty appetizers, fresh fish entrees and delicious pizzas with pints of fresh beer from one of the 24 taps at the bar.

 The Mai Tai Bar at Ala Moana Shopping Center is especially popular with locals for its award-winning happy hour specials and nightly contemporary Hawaiian and reggae music.